-In 2021-22 I am teaching the following courses at the University of Chicago:
+In 2022-23 I am teaching the following courses at Auburn University:

 Description: This class will survey the philosophical work of twentieth-century Existentialist thinker Simone de Beauvoir.
 Best known as the author of the landmark second-wave feminist book, The Second Sex, de Beauvoir wrote extensively on topics in ethics, politics, and phenomenology.
 She also published several novels, one of which (The Mandarins) won the prestigious Prix Goncourt.
 Even so, the vast majority of de Beauvoir’s work is rarely studied in either France or the United States.
 Our goal in this class will be to take de Beauvoir seriously as one of the most important philosophical thinkers of the twentieth century.
 We will aim to understand her intellectual program holistically, with emphasis on the way in which her Existentialist concerns informed her work in literature and feminism.

 Works to be read include The Ethics of Ambiguity, The Second Sex, The Mandarins, Memoirs of a Dutiful Daughter, and selected essays.
 Classes and readings will be in English; background knowledge of post-Kantian European philosophy is helpful but not necessary.